ArcherTrister/X/src/X.EntityFrameworkCore.FieldEncryption/README.md

 ## Disclaimer

+The code and samples is built on top of [EntityFrameworkCore.DataEncryption](https://github.com/SoftFluent/EntityFrameworkCore.DataEncryption).

 <h4 align="center">:warning: This project is **not** affiliated with Microsoft. :warning:</h4><br>

 This library has been developed initialy for a personal project of mine which suits my use case.
 It provides a simple way to encrypt column data.